joseph-xylon/sherlockbench-client/README-standardized-dv-random.md

+> [!NOTE]
+> This is the same as the inv-vs-dv branch except the investigation is randomly generated.
+> To see the code that generates the random investigation, see repository sherlockbench-api
+> file `src/clj/sherlockbench/random_investigation.clj`.

 The purpose of this branch is to isolate the investigation performance.
 It runs the investigation as usual, then always use OpenAI's o4-mini for the decicion and verification.